rubik/rubik.github.io/content/post/ab-testing-formulas.md

 ---

 This post continues the A/B testing series and it shows how to derive key formulas for some common cases encountered in online A/B tests.
+We'll show how to derive the formulas for the test statistic and sample size calculation.
+We'll also provide some online algorithms that allow post-test analysis and p-value calculations without having to store all the observations.

 This post assumes some basic knowledge about calculus, random variables, and statistics.
 For an overview of the basic concepts and the underlying statistical framework, I recommend reading part I of the series linked below.

 ### A/B testing fundamentals series
 * [Part I: Statistical inference and hypothsis testing](/post/ab-testing-inference)